artisnull/norm/readme.md

 <a name="addRoot"></a>
 #### `norm.addRoot(name: string, subNodes: object, options: [Options](#options)) : {[subNodeName]: subNode, ...subNodes}`
 Defines the root node of your data, allowing you describe the associated subnodes, and customize how you want the normalization process to take place.
+> The root is always normalized by the key `id`.
+If you need another key used instead, see [Customizing single node structure](#customSingleNode)

 Returns subNodes corresponding to the subNodes you passed in.